Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: The Patterson-Walker metric and Killing vector fields

-The commutation relations of symmetric Cartan calculus in Theorem \ref{thm:commutation-relations-sym-Cartan} are completely analogous to those of classical Cartan calculus, but they require an extra condition on the vector fields $X$, $Y$.
-At first glance, this may seem as an asymmetry between the two theories.
-However, having in mind the analogy between $g_\nabla$ and $\omega_\text{can}$, the condition of the `complete lift being gradient Killing' translates into the `complete lift being Hamiltonian', which, by \eqref{eq:complete-is-hamiltonian} in Appendix \ref{app: lifts}, is trivially satisfied.
+Having in mind the analogy between $g\nb$ and $\omega_\text{can}$, the condition of the `complete lift being gradient Killing' translates into the `complete lift being Hamiltonian'.
+However, by \eqref{eq:complete-is-hamiltonian} in Appendix \ref{app: lifts}, the latter condition is trivially satisfied.
+Consequently, we obtain a perfectly parallel analogy between symmetric Cartan calculus and classical Cartan calculus.

 \begin{remark} Note that the analogy between gradient Killing and Hamiltonian is complete.
-In the same way that, for a (pseudo-)Riemannian metric $g$, any gradient Killing vector field is automatically Killing ($L_Xg=0$), for a symplectic form $\omega$, any Hamiltonian vector field is symplectic ($L_X\omega=0$). \end{remark}
+Indeed, just as for a (pseudo-)Riemannian metric $g$, any gradient Killing vector field is automatically Killing ($L_Xg=0$), we have that for a symplectic form $\omega$, any Hamiltonian vector field is symplectic ($L_X\omega=0$). \end{remark}